 The “Radical Ritual” theme turned out to be far more subtle — and powerful — than people expected.
 Unspecified fears about what would happen with the Man housed inside a structure turned out to be unfounded.
 Indeed, it was arguably the most significant Man build in many years.
 The roof over the Man’s head was the heaviest piece ever lifted in Black Rock City, a sign of the incredible level of engineering and coordination we’ve reached out there.
 Yet the Man was standing on the ground, and the crew raised it with the classic rope lift for the first time since 2000, a moving show of the centrality of tradition in our culture, no matter how snarkily and irreverently we treat it.

-The event in Black Rock City was indelibly affected in 2017 by the death of Aaron Joel Mitchell, a first-time Burning Man participant who ran into the fire during the Man Burn, evading the perimeter volunteers who tried to stop him.
-Black Rock City Emergency Services personnel pulled him out of the fire and evacuated him by air for treatment, but he died later that night at a regional burn trauma center.
-The incident shook our community, but the outpouring of sympathy for Joel and his friends and family, and gratitude for the ESD workers who tried to save him, immediately initiated a process of healing.
+The 2017 event was indelibly affected by the death of Aaron Joel Mitchell, a first-time Burning Man participant who ran into the fire during the Man Burn, evading the perimeter personnel who tried to stop him.
+The incident shook our community.
+The outpouring of compassion for Joel and his friends and family, and gratitude for the Black Rock City Emergency Services Department and emergency response personnel who tried to save him, immediately initiated a process of healing.

-The Temple Burn, a perfect ritual for representing that healing, was still carried out the following night.
-It took intense negotiations with law enforcement officials to even allow the burn to go forward, and the compromise resulted in a heroic effort by BRC personnel to build a perimeter fence in a matter of hours.
-The Fire Art Safety Team’s resounding call for more perimeter volunteers in the wake of the tragedy was answered by more than 700 people.
+The Temple Burn, a perfect ritual for representing that healing, was carried out the following night.
+It took compromise and negotiations with government officials to even allow the burn to go forward, and the compromise resulted in a heroic effort by BRC personnel to build a perimeter fence in a matter of hours.
+The Fire Art Safety Team’s resounding call for 300 perimeter volunteers in the wake of the tragedy was answered by more than 700 people.
 The gorgeously minimalist Temple by Marisha Farnsworth, Steve Brummond, Mark Sinclair and crew could not have been a more poignant symbol of loss and renewal.

 As always, though, there wasn’t much time to rest.
 During the Burn, powerful hurricanes struck land and upended the lives of countless people, creating eerie echoes in BRC of Hurricane Katrina’s landfall in 2005, which led to the founding of Burners Without Borders.
 Even before the end of the event, BWB volunteers had sprung into action to provide relief and help rebuild communities in the hurricane zones.
 Our work is never over.